ubccr/xdmod/docs/upgrade.md

 Open XDMoD 11.0.0 is a major release that includes new features along with many enhancements and bug fixes.

-Open XDMoD is now no longer bundled with any non-commercial licenses.
+Open XDMoD is now no longer bundled with libraries that have license restrictions for commercial or government use.
 The charting library used in Open XDMoD has changed from [Highcharts](https://www.highcharts.com/) to [Plotly JS](https://plotly.com/javascript/), an open source library.
-This transition removes the non-commercial license required from the Highcharts library.
 Please refer to the [license notices](notices.md) for more information about the open source licenses bundled with Open XDMoD.
-For more information please refer to [release notes](https://github.com/ubccr/xdmod/releases) for Open XDMoD 11.0.
+ For more information please refer to [release notes](https://github.com/ubccr/xdmod/releases) for Open XDMoD 11.0 or under the "Release Notes" in the "About" tab in the XDMoD portal.

 ### Configuration File Changes

-The `xdmod-upgrade` script will add settings to `portal_settings.ini` to support the new [Data Analytics Framework](data-analytics-framework.md):
-* A new section `[api_token]` will be added with `expiration_interval = "6 months"`.
-* `rest_raw_row_limit = "10000"` will be added to the `[warehouse]` section.
+TODO Greg to add stuff here about resource specs file changes.
+TODO Aaron to add stuff about portal settings changes for DAF

 ### Database Changes

-The `xdmod-upgrade` script will create the new `moddb.user_tokens` table to support API tokens for the new [Data Analytics Framework](data-analytics-framework.md).
+TODO Greg to add stuff here about resource specs database changes.

 [github-latest-release]: https://github.com/ubccr/xdmod/releases/latest
 [mysql-config]: configuration.md#mysql-configuration